Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: Introduction

 \section{Introduction}

 Funding Valuation Adjustments ($\FVA$) are used in financial derivatives pricing to include the funding costs of uncollateralized deals.
 When transactions are not fully collateralized, $\FVA$ captures the funding cost of hedging the market risk of these transactions.
 Wrong-Way Risk (WWR) should be included in $\FVA$ modelling, and can be understood as an increase in the funding risk due to increased market risk (exposure).
 For a qualitative discussion about $\FVA$, WWR, and its importance, see, for example,~\cite{ZwaardGrzelakOosterlee202210}.
 Going forward, $\FVA$ WWR is referred to as WWR.
-As a starting point, assume that a Valuation Adjustment ($\xva$) calculation is in place, using Monte Carlo simulations, where WWR is not included.
-The latter could be included by simulating additional paths for the risk factors that drive the funding spread.
-However, as the number of risk factors is typically already significant, the simulation of more risk factors is undesired and expensive.
-So, this direct extension of the current framework implies a significant increase in computation time.
-Hence, there is a need for an efficient method to compute $\FVA$ with WWR.
+As a starting point, assume that a Valuation Adjustment ($\xva$) calculation is in place where WWR is not included.
+We develop an efficient methodology to compute $\FVA$ WWR, but avoid a full Monte Carlo simulation including additional risk factors driving the counterparty defaults and funding spread, similar to~\cite{Moni201411}.
+In this fashion, it is possible to assess WWR effects when the existing $\xva$ calculation cannot simulate stochastic credit and funding correlated to the existing set of risk factors.

 The existing literature focuses on WWR modelling and its efficient computation.
 Kenyon \etal tackle WWR with a model-independent approach by rewriting the $\xva$ expressions into separate components to assess the various contributions to correlation effects~\cite{KenyonBerrahouiPoncet202210}.
 Different WWR modelling approaches can be compared using this framework.
 Brigo and Pallavicini touch upon the topic in a symmetric funding case in a Monte Carlo BSDE setting~\cite{BrigoPallavicini201405}.
 Green indicates the natural choice is a stochastic funding spread, where the dependence with the underlying asset is introduced through Gaussian correlation~\cite{Green201511}, e.g., see also~\cite{Valsecchi202104}, with an idiosyncratic/systemic decomposition of the stochastic funding spread.
 Moni adds correlation among credit spreads, funding spreads and market risk factors using a polynomial delta-gamma approximation~\cite{Moni201411}.
 This approach avoids a full Monte Carlo simulation where the credit and funding spreads are also simulated.
 Alternatively, one can focus on extreme events like Turlakov~\cite{Turlakov201303} or consider worst-case $\FVA$ like Singh and Zhang~\cite{SinghZhang202005}.